 Indiana University aims to incorporate computer-assisted audit tools and techniques (CAATs) in ensuring the accuracy of its financial statements.
-This normally includes using basic office productivity software such as spreadsheet, word processors and text editing programs and sometimes more advanced software packages involving use of statistical analysis and business intelligence tools.
+This normally includes using basic office productivity software such as spreadsheets, word processors and text editing programs and sometimes more advanced software packages involving use of statistical analysis and business intelligence tools.
 Programs are therefore continuously being developed to help campus administrators and fiscal auditors in internally analyzing the accuracy of their entity's financial statements.
-Two such reports recently developed include the Multi-Year Stale Balance and Account Negative Balance Report.

 Account Negative Balance Report - This report highlights all balance sheet object code balances with a balance that is not normal to their natural balance.
 This means any asset object code balance that is a credit (negative) or liability object code that is a debit (positive), will be reported.
-Users will have to accomodate for contra accounts at their descretion.
-For more information on Account Negative Balance Report and contra object codes, please read this section.
+Users will have to accommodate for contra accounts at their discretion.
+For more information on the Account Negative Balance Report and contra object codes, please read this section.

 Material Transactions Report - This report is used to pull detailed, non-system generated transactions with absolute values of $5 million or greater.
 Units can readily identify individual entries at the account line-item level to review for accuracy and gather supporting documentation required for compliance with internal controls and external audit requests.